Unlock Extra Reward Points with Business Credit Cards

-- Unlike a personal card, the credit limit of your new card won’t be get added to your “total credit”, and thus won't improve your credit utilization score.
+- Unlike a personal card, the credit limit of your new card won’t be get added to your “total credit” and thus won't improve your credit utilization score.

 - However, any charges you put on the business card also won’t be included in the total of the amount of credit you are using, which will contribute to a better utilization score.

 Business cards are also not subject to the “Credit Card Act of 2009”.
 The penalties for late payments can be more onerous than for a personal credit card.
-You always want to pay off your credit cards in full every month, but the ramifications for not doing this on a small business card are worse.
+You always want to pay off your credit cards in full every month, but the ramifications for not doing this on a small business card can be worse.

 blog comments powered by Disqus